-Westmoreland’s request for additional reinforcements for South Vietnam troubled officials in the Department of Defense’s Systems Analysis Office.
-After an examination of battlefield statistics, the civilians in Systems Analysis learned that through a combination of in-country recruitment and infiltration down the Ho Chi Minh Trail, the Communists could lose a weekly total of 3,265 men and still fight on indefinitely at present levels.
-If the U.S. raised the Communist loss rate to 3,696 per week, which was the estimated peak loss rate possible with a U.S. force in South Vietnam of 670,000 troops (the approximate number of troops destined for South Vietnam under Westmoreland’s request), it would still take 10 years to drain the Communist manpower pool.
+Westmoreland’s request for additional reinforcements for South Vietnam troubled officials in the Department of Defense’s Office of Systems Analysis.
+Following an exhaustive examination of battlefield statistics, the civilians in Systems Analysis learned that through a combination of in-country recruitment and infiltration down the Ho Chi Minh Trail, the Communists could lose a weekly total of 3,265 men and still fight on indefinitely at present levels.
+If the U.S. raised the Communist loss rate to 3,696 per week, which was the estimated peak loss rate possible with a U.S. force in South Vietnam of 670,000 troops (the approximate number of troops destined for South Vietnam under Westmoreland’s larger troop request), it would still take ten years to drain the Communist manpower pool.
 But Systems Analysis determined that the attainment of a peak enemy loss rate of 3,696 per week for ten years in a row was a physical impossibility.
 U.S. units had not been able to keep enemy losses at peak levels for any sustained period of time in the previous two years.
 The best they could do was an average loss rate at a much lower level.
 Systems Analysis believed that Westmoreland’s optimal force of 670,000 would in the best-case scenario kill an average of 2,460 enemy per week, a number insufficient to eliminate current and future Communist forces.
 The DoD statisticians thought even that lower enemy killed-in-action average unlikely because, “The enemy can probably hold his losses (all causes) to about 2000 per week regardless of our force levels or operations.”